ci-fuzz/automotive-fuzzing-example-cpp/README.md

 These three approaches show how to handle this.

 ## Approach 1 fork the SUT
 With this approach the SUT is executed in a separate process.
 So that the further execution is stopped.
 But each signal is considered as a finding.
+To prevent this, a own signal handler can be used, as in this example.
 The SUT does not need to be change for this.

 ```